zaiisao/Documentation/en/Video/rawdata_windows.md

 2. The Agora SDK loads the plugin using LoadLibrary.

 3. The user must implement the plugin and export the <code>loadAgoraRtcEnginePlugin</code> interface according to the instructions above.
 The SDK obtains and calls <code>loadAgoraRtcEnginePlugin</code> for each plugin found.
 If it returns 0 after calling the <code>loadAgoraRtcEnginePlugin</code> function, then the execution succeeds.
-Otherwise the SDK will remove the plugin (FreeLibrary).
+Otherwise, the SDK will remove the plugin (FreeLibrary).
 The input parameter of the interface is <code>agora::</code>.
 The IRtcEngine interface object can be used by the plugin in the <code>loadAgoraRtcEnginePlug</code> function to register <code>IPacketObserver</code>, <code>IAudioFrameObserver</code>, and <code>IVideoFrameObserver</code>.

 4. When the SDK engine is destroyed, call the optional <code>unloadAgoraRtcEnginePlugin</code> function of the plugin.